Access (dropped kerbs) and hard surfaces

 - is to a listed building, you will need listed building consent if the building or boundary wall to the property needs to be altered

-If the surface to be covered is more than five square metres and the proposed material is impermeable such as tarmac, you will require planning permission.
-Planning applications will take around 8 weeks to process.
+If the surface to be covered is more than five square metres and the proposed material is impermeable - such as tarmac - you will need planning permission.

-You will find guidance on the permeable surfacing of front gardens published jointly by the Environment Agency and Communities and Local Government.
+You can read guidance on the permeable surfacing of front gardens published jointly by the Environment Agency and Communities and Local Government.

 How to apply

-Householder planning applications can be made online on the Planning Portal website.
+Householder planning applications or certificate of proposed lawful development can be made online on the Planning Portal website.

-- site location plan to an Ordnance Survey standard at a scale of 1:1250 accurately identifing the precise boundaries of the site, including any curtilage, garden or other outline in red.
-Ordnance Survey plans may be purchased from our planning reception and are currently £20
+- site location plan to an Ordnance Survey standard at a scale of 1:1250 accurately identifing the precise boundaries of the site, including any curtilage, garden or other outlined in red.
+Buy a plan

-- block plan or sketch which should be to a recognised scale or with measurements (both will need to be in metric) to show the extent of the dropped kerb and the garden to be hard surfaced (if appropriate)
+- block plan to a scale of 1:500 or sketch with precise measurements (both will need to be in metric) to show the extent of the dropped kerb and the garden to be hard surfaced (if appropriate)

-- details of materials to be used in the construction of the driveway (if appropriate)
+- details of materials to be used in the construction of the driveway or hard surface along with drainage information if appropriate.

-The information in both the form and plans must be clear and precise, sufficient for the council to make an accurate assessment against current planning legislation.
-Please note that further information may be required depending on the individual case.
+The information in both the form and plans must be clear and precise, sufficient for us to make an accurate assessment against current planning legislation.
+Please note that we may need further information depending on the individual case.

 If you have any questions please contact the planning department.